Looking for things to do in Kyoto at night?

 There are many types of bars in Kyoto, such as craft beer bars, Western bars, sake bars, and rooftop bars that come with great views, especially after dusk.

-So if you are into sipping a cocktail, beer, or local Japanese wine, here are some of the recommended bars to visit in Kyoto at night:
+So if you are into sipping a cocktail, beer, or local Japanese wine, I recommended these bars:

 Most modern bars have friendly English-speaking staff to guide and recommend drinks that best suit individual customer preferences.